 In this example, 70 optical fibers are randomly maintained in a SMA connector.

-In this example, 70 optical fibers are randomly maintained in an aluminium cannula.
+In this example, 70 optical fibers are randomly maintained in a capillary (aluminium cannula).

 In this example, 49 optical fibers are put in 49 ceramic ferrules.

-In this example, 49 optical fibers are placed in a matrice (7 x 7 fibers).
-Thanks to this component, each optical fiber is placed at equal distance.
+In this example, 49 optical fibers are placed in a fiber array (7x7 fibers).
+Thanks to this component, each optical fiber is placed at equal distance (pitch).

 In this example, optical fibers are furcated in 4 connectors: